b13/t3ext-dam_falmigration/Documentation/UserManual/MigrateRelationsChainOptions.rst

 Special considerations
 ----------------------

+`migratedammetadata` must have been run before `migraterelations`, otherwise metadata may be missing (database is queried for migrated FAL, not original DAM fields).

 With the introduction of FAL, TYPO3 renamed the caption field to description.
 DAM provided both a caption and a description field.
 When migrating from DAM to FAL using this extension, the DAM description field will be mapped to FAL